Photographing the 'City of Possibilities'

 Shooting on a large format camera, French photographer Etienne Malapert first traveled to the city in 2014, and returned a year later.

-He learned of the Masdar project while studying for his Bachelor's degree at Ecole D'art, in France.
+He learned of the Masdar project while studying for his Bachelor's degree at the École cantonale d'art de Lausanne in Switzerland.

 "I was looking for a place that could unite the topics of environment and architecture," he says.
 "It's something that speaks to me."